API Testing

 Understanding Non-Functional Testing

-While functional testing ensures that software applications perform as intended, non-functional testing is just as important in the software development lifecycle.
-This testing focuses on evaluating the application’s performance, security, usability, and other operational aspects that contribute to a positive user experience.
-Non-functional testing is critical for discovering potential bottlenecks and flaws that can affect the application’s effectiveness in real-world scenarios.
+So, as mentioned, functional testing ensures that software applications perform as intended.
+Additionally, non-functional testing is equally important in the software development lifecycle.
+This testing method focuses on evaluating the application’s performance, security and other operational aspects for a positive user experience.
+Non-functional testing is useful for discovering bottlenecks and issues that the application can face in real-world scenarios.

 Non-functional testing covers several key areas: